adityaadi03/smile-cart-frontend/README.md

 - React.js: Frontend framework for building the user interface.
 - React Router: For navigation between different pages.
 - Axios: For fetching product details from the backend.

 # Live Demo
-Check out the live version of SmileCart here.
+Check out the live version of SmileCart [here](https://smile-cart-frontend-nine.vercel.app/products)